-In the last period for the coronavirus pandemic lockdown, Netflix has become the primary source of entertainment at home.
+In the last period characterised by the coronavirus pandemic lockdown, Netflix has become the primary source of entertainment at home.
 In this phase of economic pressure, many have tried to save money and many myths about Netflix account sharing have continued to spread rapidly.

 Netflix is a subscription-based service, which means committing to a regular payment schedule in exchange for access to an unlimited range of content.

 Basic with ads (£4.99 a month): Unlimited access to Netflix movies and shows and SD Streaming

 Basic without ads (£6.99 a month): Unlimited access to Netflix movies and shows and SD Streaming

 Standard (£10.99 a month): Unlimited access to Netflix movies and shows.
 HD Streaming.

 Premium (£15.99 a month): Unlimited access to Netflix movies and shows.
 Ultra HD, 4K Streaming.